 Sorry, unable to load Google Maps API.

 During a therapy session, parents should expect that we will mask our hard work in fun, functional, and playful scenarios.
 Although we have a lot of fun in therapy, therapy is still hard work, so I ensure that I am always in control of my materials as it is imperative we get a high number of practice trials during each session.
-I use a clicker during my sessions and typically require a child to produce their target word/words 5-10 times before taking a turn with a game.
-Of course, all children are different, so if we are not able to reach high number of trials at first, we always work up to it.
 It takes time to build trust between the child and their new therapist, so I always follow a child's lead while building up their confidence through growth mindset feedback.
-I empower children to be resilient through praise for hard work and recognition that speech can be hard but I am here to help.
-I use multi-sensory cues during therapy sessions to ensure the child is successful in his/her productions to include simultaneous productions, visual speech sound cues, tactile-touch cues, and verbal cues.
+I empower children to be resilient through praise for hard work and recognition that speech can be hard, but I am here to help.
+I use multi-sensory cues during therapy sessions to ensure the child is successful in their productions to include simultaneous productions, visual speech sound cues, tactile-touch cues, and verbal cues.
 I get to know each individual child to know what cues work best for them as everyone is different.

 My current involvement with the Apraxia community includes advocating and educating parents and other SLPs on the imperative role SLPs play in diagnosing and treating CAS.
 I feel that unfortunately, CAS is often under diagnosed and/or incorrectly diagnosed due to a shortage of education in our field regarding CAS.
-At my clinic currently, I provide opportunities for other SLPs to learn about treating and diagnosisng CAS through spreading word about new trainings or opportunities.
-I currently and mentoring a clinical fellow who has a child with CAS on her caseload.
-We completed the evaluation together and I have the opportunity to coach her during her therapy sessions.
-I plan to continue advocating and becoming more involved in the Apraxia community with this role and being listed as a provider.
-I would love to attend fundraisers in my community if they are available this year.
+At my clinic currently, I provide opportunities for other SLPs to learn about treating and diagnosing CAS through spreading word about new trainings or opportunities.
+I serve as a reference for colleagues to answer questions about CAS and provide coaching opportunities when appropriate.
+I have participated in the Walk for Apraxia in my local community and spread awareness of CAS in my clinic by involving co-workers of other disciplines (PT/OT/admin, etc.) through creating a team to participate in the walk.

 I involve parents in my sessions as much as possible.
 I love for parents to be in the therapy room and participating in the session.
 I provide many opportunities for parent involvement and education as possible.
 I do, however, not provide "homework" in the beginning stages of therapy as it is very important for the child to avoid negative practice.
 If a parent wants to practice at home, I ensure that I have thoroughly explained what types of cues work best for their child and ensure that they understand how to elicit these cues at home.

-Three children currently on my caseload with with severe CAS have received high-tech speech generating devices to assist their speech and language needs.
-We use their AAC device during every therapy session.
-I model on their device and direct them to the device when communication breakdowns occur.
-I ensure that the device is a helping tool to advance language development and we still focus on getting high practice trials of speech during sessions.
+I begin using high-tech AAC with my children with severe CAS as soon as possible.
+Based on prognosis usually determines whether or not I recommend receiving a high-tech device for the child to grow with.
+For more mild cases of CAS or for children who show rapid progress, I implement a lower tech AAC system to include picture symbol systems or core vocabulary boards.
+I ensure that the device is a helping tool to advance language development, and we still focus on getting high practice trials of speech during sessions.
 I have found the best success with using AAC therapy with children with severe CAS as it has helped tremendously with embedding grammatical goals that are often missed due to severity of intelligibility problems.